lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 #>  3 dimension_check     Passed        Passed: the variable count matches between the data dictionary and the data.
 #>  4 name_check          Passed        Passed: the variable names match between the data dictionary and the data.
 #>  5 id_check            Passed        Passed: All ID variable checks passed.
-#>  6 row_check           Passed        Passed: no blank or duplicate rows detected.
+#>  6 row_check           Passed        Passed: no blank or duplicate rows detected in data set or data dictionary.
 #>  7 NA_check            Not attempted ERROR: Required pre-check pkg_field_check failed.
 #>  8 type_check          Failed        ERROR: TYPE column not found.
 Consider using the add_missing_fields function to autofill T…
 #>  9 values_check        Not attempted ERROR: Required pre-check type_check failed.